wlbr/feiertage/README.md

 `Sachsen` | `SachsenAnhalt` | `SchleswigHolstein`
 `Thüringen` | `Deutschland` | `All`

-The optional second argument `includingSundays` of the region functions switches the behavior, so that "gesetzliche Feiertage" on Sundays are incuded or not.
+The optional region functions second argument `includingSundays` switches their behavior, so that "gesetzliche Feiertage" on Sundays are included or not.
 This is important in Brandenburg and refers to Easter and Pentecost sunday.
-If you are calculation shift costs you will need to know even the holidays "hidden by sundays".
+If you are calculating shift costs you will need to know even the holidays "hidden by sundays".

 The region functions return the public holidays ("gesetzliche Feiertage").
 The function `all`,  instead returns all the defined "special dates" as well.
-For example the Penance Day or the begin/end of daylight saving time.
+For example the Penance Day (Buß- und Bettag) or the begin/end of daylight saving time.